agalue/nxos-telemetry-to-kafka/README.md

 * OpenNMS H22 uses Netty 4.1.9.Final while grpc-netty relies on 4.1.22.Final
 * Package export issues between grpc-core and grpc-context: https://github.com/grpc/grpc-java/issues/2727

 During preliminary experiments, the gRPC listener was running within OpenNMS, after replacing Guava and Protobuf with their respective latest versions.
-Unfortunately, due to how Karaf/OSGi handle dependencies I was not able to have it running within a Minion.
+Unfortunately, due to how Karaf/OSGi handle dependencies it was not possible to have it running within a Minion.

-Here is what the issue 2727 shows, and how that ends into a package conflicts:
+Here is how the issue [2727](https://github.com/grpc/grpc-java/issues/2727) appared during the tests, and how that ends into a package conflicts:

 ```
 karaf@root()> package:exports | grep grpc-context